casper-network/docs-archive/dapp-dev-guide/erc20/tests.md

     pub fn deployed() -> Token {

         // Builds test context with Alice & Bob's accounts let mut context = TestContextBuilder::new()
             .with_account(account::ALI, U512::from(128_000_000))
             .with_account(account::BOB, U512::from(128_000_000))
             .build();

-       // adds compiled contract to the context with arguments specified above.
-For this example it is 'ERC20' & 'STX'
+        // Adds compiled contract to the context with arguments specified above.
+        // For this example it is 'ERC20' & 'STX'
         let session_code = Code::from("contract.wasm");
         let session_args = runtime_args! {
             "tokenName" => token_cfg::NAME,
             "tokenSymbol" => token_cfg::SYMBOL,
             "tokenTotalSupply" => token_cfg::total_supply()
         };

         // Builds the session with the code and arguments let session = SessionBuilder::new(session_code, session_args)
             .with_address(account::ALI)